jarrenseson/jarrenseson.github.io/essays/codingStandardsTheEasiestWayToBecomeABetterSoftwareEngineer.md

 ## Improved Readability

 One of the simpler reasons to have good coding standards is that it makes it easier for code to be read.
-The way that code is formatted can drastically change what we think a piece of code will do vs what it actually does.
-Take this snippet of C code for example:
+The way that code is formatted can drastically change what we think a piece of code will do versuss what it actually does.
+Take this snippet of C code, for example:
 ~~~
 if (x > 5)
   printf("X is greater than 5\n");